-Whether you’re celebrating Christmas, St. Nicholas, Kwanza, Winter Solstice, Navidades, Hanukkah, St. Lucia Day, Boxing Day or New Year’s, the holidays can be stressful.
+Whether you’re celebrating Christmas, St. Nicholas, Kwanza, Winter or Summer Solstice, Navidades, Hanukkah, St. Lucia Day, Boxing Day or New Year’s, the holidays can be stressful.

 Decide now whether this year will be full of the season’s stressful traps or fulfilling with plenty of treasures to be thankful for.
 Take some time to set priorities and make the necessary changes so the holidays are inspiring and energizing instead of a drain.
 Pay attention to what your needs and wishes are for your body, mind, and heart while finding the balance with sharing with others.
 I hope these Holiday Energizers from Whole Person Associates help you as much as they help me.